centino90/Advance-Database-Documentation/README.md

    <br>

-* ***Stored Fuctions*** - A good database system should have stored functions prepared to do the redundant common tasks like concatinating multiple columns or returning a scalar value (single value) from a query.
+* ***<h4>Stored Fuctions</h4>*** - A good database system should have stored functions prepared to do the redundant common tasks like concatinating multiple columns or returning a scalar value (single value) from a query.

    13.   **`Query 13: Concatinate Fname and Lname`**
          ```SQL